-Although roles such as Advisers of Studies and Personal Tutors may well be recognised may well be recognised formally in Workload Allocation Models, some staff do not believe the intensity or emotional labour involved in supporting students is acknowledged properly or adequately.
+Although roles such as Advisers of Studies and Personal Tutors may well be recognised formally in Workload Allocation Models, some staff do not believe the intensity or emotional labour involved in supporting students is acknowledged properly or adequately.

 6. STAFF DO NOT FEEL ADEQUATELY TRAINED IN THIS AREA